-June 4, 2019 (FREDERICTON) – A new discussion paper on the health impacts of climate change calls on nurses to prepare for extreme weather events, plan for emerging patient needs resulting from climate change, and encourage green initiatives at work.
+June 4, 2019 (FREDERICTON, NB) – A new discussion paper on the health impacts of climate change calls on nurses to prepare for extreme weather events, plan for emerging patient needs resulting from climate change, and encourage green initiatives at work.

 The paper, released in Fredericton this morning by the Canadian Federation of Nurses Unions, calls on nurses to take more bold actions, including helping educate patients and the public about climate science, urging federal and provincial action to reduce and eliminate emissions, and demanding that Canada meet its obligations under the Paris Agreement.